 Wrap each item individually and always place a layer of crushed paper in the bottom of the box or carton for cushioning.
 Fill empty spaces with additional crushed paper.
 When wrapping glasses, carefully put paper in the glass.

-Blankets, towels and rugs can do double duty by wrapping fragile items, as well.
+If you don’t have enough paper, blankets, towels, or rugs can do double duty by wrapping fragile items.

-If so, make sure your boxes are firmly packed with the heavier items on bottom.
-It’s a smart idea to pack according to the season (e.g. summer) which your things will be in storage and mark the boxes appropriately.
+If you plan to store your items before, during or after your move, make sure your boxes are firmly packed with the heavier items on bottom.
+It’s a smart idea to pack according to the season (i.e., “summer clothes,” “winter decorations”) which your things will be in storage and mark the boxes appropriately.